 May 21, 2020 - The ongoing Dengue risk in the Americas continues into the summer of 2020, says the US Centers for Disease Control and Prevention (CDC).
 The CDC announced many parts of Central and South America, Mexico, and the Caribbean have continued to report dengue fever cases.

 March 17, 2020 - Results published in the first paper from an 18-month analysis of ongoing pivotal Phase 3 trial were generally consistent with overall efficacy and safety data reported in the previously published 12-month analysis.

 February 26, 2020 - The Chile Ministry of Health informed the WHO of confirmed cases of autochthonous dengue fever reported on Easter Island.
-These 3 cases are middle-age females, with no recent travel history.
+These 3 cases are middle-aged females with no recent travel history.

 July 15, 2019 - Assessment of a Dengue-1-Virus-Live Virus Human Challenge - (DENV-1-LVHC) Virus Strain.

 January 26, 2019 - This mosquito-borne disease, known as 'breakbone fever' due to its sometimes painful symptoms, infects many U.S. travelers.

 November 14, 2018 - Preliminary data regarding a live-attenuated tetravalent dengue vaccine candidate developed by Takeda show that the vaccine may protect against all four serotypes of the infection, according to research presented at the annual meeting of the American Society of Tropical Medicine and Hygiene.

 July 26, 2018 - Study published by the NEJM: Effect of Dengue Serostatus on Dengue Vaccine Safety and Efficacy.

 March 16, 2016 - Experimental dengue vaccine protects all recipients in a virus challenge study.